Mike Siklenka: Playing career

-Siklenka was played major junior hockey with the Seattle Thunderbirds of the Western Hockey League before he was drafted 118th overall in the 1998 NHL Entry Draft by the Washington Capitals.
+Siklenka was played major junior hockey with the Seattle Thunderbirds of the Western Hockey League before he was drafted 118th overall in the 1998 NHL entry draft by the Washington Capitals.

 He played in two NHL games, one with the Philadelphia Flyers and the other with the New York Rangers before opting for a European career in playing for Leksands IF of the Swedish Allsvenskan, Lukko of the Finnish SM-liiga, and EC KAC and EC Red Bull Salzburg of the Austrian EBEL.

 On July 2, 2010, Siklenka signed a one-year contract with the Atlanta Thrashers of the NHL.
 He was unable to make the Thrashers opening night roster and was reassigned to American Hockey League affiliate, the Chicago Wolves, to start the 2010–11 season.
 36 games with the Wolves, Siklenka sought a release from his contract and returned for a second spell with EC KAC of the EBEL on January 27, 2011.

 Siklenka was a member of Team Canada for the 2007 Spengler Cup.

 Personal life

-Siklenka has a wife (Jolene) and two kids (Rain and Jones).
+Siklenka has a wife (Jolene) and two children (Rain and Jones).